beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

 * Curly brackets ({{}}) create automatic bindings.
 Data flow is one-way or two-way, depending whether the target property is configured for two-way binding.

-When we make a bind on a polymer, this from below make a set function, that deals with it making a dirty-checking, apply property-effects to the propertie of the bind and launch an event 'name'-changed , beside this, if our binding is "two-way" polymer establish a eventListener to detect changes and to apply them up , for this reason to establish binds in our application we take into account the following considerations .
+When we make a bind on a polymer, this from below make a set function, that deals with it making a dirty-checking, apply property-effects to the property of the bind and launch an event 'name'-changed , beside this, if our binding is "two-way" polymer establishes an eventListener to detect changes and to apply them up.
+For this reason, to establish binds in our application we will take into account the following considerations:

-* If the data is to be read for example linked lists , always we use a "one-way" binding.
+* If the data will be read from linked lists , we will always use a "one-way" binding.
-* If the created property only produce data this property shall be marked with the read-only flag , as it avoids the creation of the setter.
+* If the created property only produces data, this property shall be marked with the read-only flag , as it avoids the creation of the setter.
-* When we do bindings to objects, and we want to modify a subproperty never overwrite the entire object , use the methods given by polymer , which already use below 'notifyPath' to notify the changes.
+* When we do bindings to objects and we want to modify a subproperty, we will never overwrite the entire object ,instead we will use the methods given by polymer , which already use below 'notifyPath' to notify the changes.
-* The 'DOM-IF' helpers must be use to reduce the rendering of the DOM, the function of this helper is to leave part of the template without rendering when your property is false , if we want are features show and hide, use the attribute Hiden giving in polymer.
+* The 'DOM-IF' helpers must be use to reduce the rendering of the DOM, the task of this helper is to leave part of the template without rendering when your property is false , if we want features to show and hide, use the attribute *Hidden* giving in polymer.
-* When handling Array's binding if we want to reflect changes or update any member of the array must update the property by an 'observer' or 'Computed bindings'.
+* When handling Array's binding if we want to reflect changes or update any member of the array, we must update the property by an 'observer' or 'Computed bindings'.

 ### Observers in Polymer

-the use of properties observer from inside properties and outside Observers are different the first one are use for simple properties and detect changes , this function will always receive the old value and the new value.
+The use of properties observer from inside properties and outside Observers are different.

-The second one observers are used for arrays and objects can also observe several properties at once.
+The first one is used for simple properties and to detect changes , this function will always receive the old value and the new value.
+The second one, observers that are used for arrays and objects can also observe several properties at once.

-this kind of array observer allow us:
+This kind of array observer allow us to:

-* Observer two properties at a time and react when the two are complete, if one of the two is undefined , the function assigned not jump , until the values ​​are different from undefined.
+* Observe two properties at a time and react when the two are complete.
+If one of the two is undefined , the function assigned will not run , until the values are different from undefined.

 * In this type of observers when we use a "_ * _ " (deep )we will receive an object (change record) in the function with the following properties : path (path of the property has changed) , value ( the new value ) and base ( the part not included in the _ _ * ) , we recommend using this object.

 ### Listeners in Polymer

-To add EventListeners our polymer Listeners must use the function that gives polymer
+To add EventListeners our polymer Listeners must use the function that polymer provides

 ```javascript
 Polymer({